What does preparing for success require?

 Preparing for Success – The Takeaway

-The moment of his success will surely be shown in headlines and video clips.
-But what will mostly be missing from those clips are the things that made it possible: the preparation.
+But what is missing from most of those headlines, articles, and videos are the things that made it possible: the preparation.

 Preparing for success requires things like gathering one hundred and fifty people at 5:00 AM on the race course in Austria.
 It requires testing systems, clarifying roles, building teams, and even making mistakes.
 Most of it is done out of the limelight.